 Each of the Corporation's independent directors is entitled to annual base fee of C\$24,000, paid in quarterly installments, with the Chair of the Board, Chairs of Board Committees and Members of Board Committee receiving additional fees commensurate with each role.
-This expense has increased in the current quarter when compared to the prior year as the Company has appointed two additional directors; however, this increase has been offset by the change in the Canadian dollar to which the expense is based.
+This expense is comparative with the comparative quarter.